woct0rdho/torch-ggml-ops/docs/experiment_ggtensile_mmq_bwd_q4_k.md

 | `M32768,N2048,K8192` | 36.9512 / 37.0071 | 48.0323 / 48.0400 | 29.756 / 29.711 | 22.891 / 22.887 | 1.2999x / 1.2981x | 29.733 | 22.889 | 1.2990x |

 All candidate and HIP outputs matched exactly before and after gradient and packed-weight mutation.
 The fresh reports are `ggtensile-final-vs-hip-q4-k512-{a,b}.json` and `ggtensile-final-vs-hip-q4-k8192-{a,b}.json`.
 The older typed-parent ratios remain acceptance evidence for the decode change; the final ratios above are the retained-kernel-versus-HIP results.

+## Post-Audit Changed-Numerics and Dependency Reopening

+Status: planned and unmeasured.
+This is the current terminal status for new Q4_K backward work.
+The exact `DependencyBatch4` results above remain authoritative, but their stopping condition was scoped to exact BF16 RNE and manually enumerated waits and barriers.

+### A1: Site-separated BF16 conversion policy

+The decoded-weight path rounds FP32 values before `ds_store_b16_d16_hi`, and the epilogue rounds FP32 accumulators before the high-half BF16 output stores.
+Add independent strict research fields for those two sites so a result cannot silently apply one numerical policy everywhere.
+Screen three policies:
+- `RNEPreserveNaN`: the existing `v_bfe_u32` plus `v_add3_u32` control.
+- `BiasRound`: one integer add of `0x7fff` before the high-half store, omitting tie-bit extraction.
+- `Truncate`: store the uncorrected FP32 high half and emit no conversion instruction.

+Test decoded-weight staging first on the current K512 and K8192 `DependencyBatch4` parents.
+Test output conversion separately, and compose staging plus output only after each isolated policy has a measured timing and error result.
+Report static and exact-trip dynamic instructions removed, VGPR/SGPR/LDS resources, body and complete latency, differing BF16 count, normalized RMSE, maximum absolute error, and high-percentile error against both the exact parent and independent reference.

+The measured exact batching result supplies unusually strong performance evidence for this numerical screen: changing only dependency presentation around the same RNE operations improved K512 by `6.10-6.25%` and K8192 by `2.55-2.65%`.
+Removing one or both conversion instructions is not guaranteed to reproduce those gains, but it makes decoded staging the first Q4 experiment and gives it a planning prior of roughly 4-8% at K512 and 2-5% at K8192.
+Output-only conversion and A2 synchronization rank below it.
+These ranges are unmeasured hypotheses, not acceptance gates.

+There is no kernel-side NaN/Inf branch or preservation requirement for the approximate policies.
+Numerical tests use finite inputs and reject any non-finite output; a model run that produces non-finite loss or gradients is also an immediate rejection.
+ABI and launch semantics, mutation sensitivity, deterministic generation, zero private storage, and exact shape rejection remain hard gates.
+Approximate identities cannot enter an exact catalog or public dispatch, and model-training integration is required before any relaxed policy can be retained beyond isolated research.

+### A2: Dependency-derived waits and LDS liveness

+Add a typed producer/consumer model for packed VMEM reads, decoded LDS writes, local reads, WMMAs, and LDS overwrite points.
+Its identity mode must reproduce the selected source byte-for-byte.
+The first candidate may then replace only waits whose `vmcnt` or `lgkmcnt` threshold is proven by the event model; a second candidate may remove a barrier only when all cross-wave readers of the protected LDS image are complete before overwrite or exit.

+Run K512 first because wait and store work is a larger latency fraction, then K8192.
+Standalone SIA5 and historical final-barrier probes remain closed; this reopening requires generated dependency thresholds and an artifact-specific liveness proof.
+Output must remain bit-exact to the current parent and HIP.
+Do not compose A2 with A1 until both have qualified independently.
+A2 is exact code generation and does not require model integration.